niharikaagg/DevOpsLabProject/README.md

 Open index.html in a web browser
 View the list of team members and click on their LinkedIn profile links File Contents
-The file contains the following elements:

-<head> section with metadata and a link to an external stylesheet (styles.css)
-<body> section with a heading (<h1>) and a container div element
-Three team member sections, each with:
-A heading (<h3>) for the team member's name
-A subheading (<h4>) for the team member's role
-A link (<a>) to the team member's LinkedIn profile Team Members
 The file currently lists the following team members:

 Niharika Aggarwal